 Table Of Contents

 What Pricing Model Does AWS Use?
 What Pricing Model Does Azure Use?
 AWS Vs. Azure Cloud Pricing: Free Tiers AWS Vs. Azure Pricing Comparison: Instances/VMs AWS Vs. Azure Pricing: Support Plans Is Azure Cheaper Than AWS?
-How To Understand, Control, And Optimize Your Azure And AWS Cloud Costs
+Strategies To Lower Either AWS Or Azure Costs Pricing Factors For Popular AWS And Azure Services How To Understand, Control, And Optimize Your Azure And AWS Cloud Costs

-Microsoft’s Azure and Amazon Web Services (AWS) are the two most popular cloud providers today.
+Microsoft’s Azure and Amazon Web Services (AWS) are today’s two most popular cloud providers.
 They both offer a variety of Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS) solutions.

 In addition, you’ll find products covering multiple computing areas, such as compute, storage, analytics, and networking.
 You can also deploy AWS or Azure services in the cloud, on-premises, or as a hybrid setup.